prudhvi-nelaturi/ElasticSearch-Redis/README.md

 - Add more robust example data and integration tests that run against a test Elasticsearch container (Testcontainers).
 - Add README sections for environment-specific configuration if you plan to deploy to cloud or Kubernetes.

-License

-This repository does not contain an explicit license.
-Add a LICENSE file if you intend to open-source the project.

-Contact

-If you want more help updating docs, adding examples, or wiring Testcontainers integration, tell me what you'd like next.